zjshi/gt-pro/README.md

 Note:

-* Upon the completion, two files can be found `20190723_881species_optimized_db_kmer_index.bin` and `20190723_881species_optimized_db_snps.bin`, which togethers represent the compressed database of species-specific k-mers targeting 56 million common, bi-allelic gut microbiome SNPs.
+* Upon the completion, two files can be found `20190723_881species_optimized_db_kmer_index.bin` and `20190723_881species_optimized_db_snps.bin`, which together represent the compressed database of species-specific k-mers targeting 56 million common, bi-allelic gut microbiome SNPs.

 * The name of this default database is "20190723_881species".